amd/amd-lab-notes/register-pressure/README.md

-# Register pressure in AMD CDNA2™ GPUs #
+# Register pressure in AMD CDNA™2 GPUs #

-The register pressure of GPU kernels has a tremendous impact on the overall performance of your HPC application.
+Register pressure in GPU kernels has a tremendous impact on the overall performance of your HPC application.
-Understanding and controlling the register usage allows developers to carefully design codes capable of maximizing hardware resources.
+Understanding and controlling register usage allows developers to carefully design codes capable of maximizing hardware resources.
-The following blog post is focused on a practical demo showing how to apply the recommendations explained in the following [OLCF training talk](https://vimeo.com/742349001) presented on August 23rd 2022.
+The following blog post is focused on a practical demo showing how to apply the recommendations explained in this [OLCF training talk](https://vimeo.com/742349001) presented on August 23rd 2022.
 Here is the [training archive](https://docs.olcf.ornl.gov/training/training_archive.html) where you can also find the slides.
-We focus soley on the AMD CDNA2™ architecture (MI200 series cards) using ROCm 5.4.
+We focus solely on the AMD CDNA™2 architecture (MI200 series GPUs) using ROCm 5.4.

 ## Registers and occupancy ##